I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 Discrimination.
 Your landlord can’t evict you based on a protected characteristic, such as a disability, your race, or your religion.

 If efforts to resolve the issue informally with your landlord fail, you can dispute an eviction notice.
 You do this by applying for dispute resolution.
 This is the official process to resolve problems between landlords and tenants in BC.
+If you don't accept the eviction, it’s usually a good idea to dispute the notice because:

 Here are some ways you can set yourself up to successfully dispute an eviction:

 Get moral support.
-If you feel intimidated talking to your landlord, you can always bring a friend with you as emotional backup.
-If you’re grappling with an issue that is happening to other tenants in the building, talk to your neighbours.
-Maybe you can approach the landlord together.
+If you feel uncomfortable or scared talking to your landlord, you can bring a friend with you as emotional backup.

 Communicate by text or email.
 Another option is to text or email your landlord instead of confronting them in person.
 (And it will create a record of your communications.)